zama-ai/concrete-ml/docs/getting-started/concepts.md

 1. **Quantization:** Quantization converts inputs, model weights, and all intermediate values of the inference computation to integer equivalents.
 More information is available [here](../explanations/quantization.md).
 Concrete ML performs this step in two ways depending on model type:

-   - During training (Quantization Aware Training)
+   - During training (Quantization Aware Training): Add explanation
-   - After training (Post-training Quantization)
+   - After training (Post Training Quantization): Add explanation

 1. **Simulation:** Simulation allows you to execute a model that was quantized, to measure its accuracy in FHE, and to determine the modifications required to make it FHE compatible.
 Simulation is described in more detail [here](../explanations/compilation.md#fhe-simulation).